Puerto Rico's Governor Announces Plan To Privatize Island's Troubled Electric Utility

 The AP notes: "Many also wonder who, if anyone, would be willing to buy a power company that has a $9 billion debt load, filed for bankruptcy last year and faces longstanding accusations of mismanagement and corruption.
 But Puerto Ricans in a flurry of exchanges across social media after Monday's announcement seemed to agree that any change would be a good one, though they remained wary that the utility could fall into the wrong hands."

-In October, PREPA hired Whitefish Energy Holdings, a little known Montana-based company with ties to Interior Secretary Ryan Zinke, to head up the effort to restore power.
-The $300 million contract drew intense criticism and in late October, Rossello announced the contract with Whitefish was being terminated.
+In October, PREPA hired Whitefish Energy Holdings, a little-known Montana-based company with ties to Interior Secretary Ryan Zinke, to head up the effort to restore power.
+The $300 million contract drew intense criticism and in late October, Rosselló announced the contract with Whitefish was being terminated.

 In his address, the governor said privatizing PREPA would improve service, reduce the cost of electricity and increase investment in renewable energy.